au-research/raido/doc/character-sets-and-encodings.md

 /encodings will also likely be added as an "Announcement" in the [Siscussions](https://github.com/au-research/raido/discussions) forum.

-Please submit issues or feedback using GitHub, or email to `contact@raid.org`.
+Please submit issues or feedback using GitHub Issues, Discussions or email to `contact@raid.org`.

 # Terminology